 Did you know houseplants can clean the air in your home?
 Houseplants that can improve your health and clean air as well as add to your home decor?!
 Yes, please!

-The average person spends 90% or more of their day inside, and based on reports about pollution and smog, many people believe that indoor air is safer, but in many cases the closed environment indoors can lead to build-up of a toxic soup of chemicals from tracked in dirt and pesticides to harmful off-gassing from carpets and cleaning chemicals.
+The average person spends 90% or more of their day inside and based on reports about pollution and smog, many people believe that indoor air is safer, but in many cases, the closed environment indoors can lead to a build-up of a toxic soup of chemicals from tracked in dirt and pesticides to harmful off-gassing from carpets and cleaning chemicals.

 Top 11 Houseplants for Clean Air in Your Home

 - Areca Palm This lush tropical palm not only has an elegant appearance to beautify your home, but has been proven in studies to remove harmful chemicals such as xylene and toluene from the air.